Home vs Lab Sleep Apnea Testing for High Blood Pressure

 The trial information does not specify if you need to stop taking your current medications.
 It seems likely that you can continue your blood pressure medications, as the study includes people with controlled blood pressure on medications.

-Is home sleep apnea testing safe for humans?
+What prior data suggests that home sleep apnea testing is safe for diagnosing obstructive sleep apnea?

 Mark I Boulos, MD, MSc